-- All staff contribute to the completion of whole school provision maps and ensure that strategies are implemented to ensure quality first teaching for all. - Regular communication takes place between class teachers, TAs, SENCo, parents and pupils to ensure good progress. - All staff have appropriate access to up to date information about pupils with additional needs.
+- All staff contribute to the completion of whole school provision and ensure that strategies are implemented to ensure quality first teaching for all. - Regular communication takes place between class teachers, TAs, SENCO, parents and pupils to ensure good progress. - All staff have appropriate access to up to date information about pupils with additional needs and how these needs can be best met to access the curriculum.

-- The SENCo offers advice on differentiation to all staff - Pupils are supported alongside their peers whenever possible - All pupils are encouraged to join in extra-curricular activities - Provision maps are on display so that staff, pupils and parents know what reasonable adjustments are available - The training budget for staff is transparent - Provision for pupils with SEND is reflected throughout school self-evaluation - The complaints procedure is transparent and easily available to parents - Good access arrangements are made so that all pupils can demonstrate their full potential in tests - School uses the local authority's advice to inform the school offer.
+- The SENCO offers advice on differentiation to all staff. - Pupils are supported alongside their peers whenever possible. - All pupils are encouraged to join in extra-curricular activities - The training budget for staff is transparent - Provision for pupils with SEND is reflected throughout school self-evaluation - The complaints procedure is transparent and easily available to parents - Good access arrangements are made so that all pupils can demonstrate their full potential in tests - School uses the local authority's advice to inform the school offer.
 This is published on the school website as part of the governors' SEN information report.